 The template is already set up to help you compare and analyze a range of products and services on a monthly basis.
 The chart also includes a range of sample charts that can be used to effectively and accurately communicate the contents of your sales forecast.

 The same worksheet can be used to create monthly and yearly forecasts.
-You can play with the template to find the exact view and information you want.
+You can play with the template to find your desired view and information.

 Sales Forecast Template by Freshworks